Agoric/agoric-sdk/packages/notifier/README.md

 // finished done
 ```

-Note that SubscriptionKit is a *lossless conveyor* of non-final values.
+Note that SubscriptionKit is a *lossless conveyor* of values.
 It conveys all of
-an async iteration’s non-final values, as well as the termination (if not necessarily the
+an async iteration’s non-final values, as well as the final value.
-actual final value).

 On the other hand, NotifierKit is a *lossy conveyor* of non-final values, but does also
 losslessly convey termination.
 Had the example above started with the following instead